 “Once you’ve got the hang of the development tools, the next step is to join in a games jam”

 “I am a fan of Creative England for support,” agrees James Carroll.
 “The Games Lab fund seems to be tailored to what games companies need.
 I have encountered a lot of funds where they have clearly got the film fund and just swapped the word ‘film’ for ‘game’ and just hope that I can make use of it!”

 Force of Habit, going the indie route, have found things a little tougher.
 “We haven’t had particularly good experiences of funding, to be honest,” reveals Nick.
 “The publishing industry seem reluctant to part with much cash and other funding avenues tend to result in more paperwork and obligations than are worth it.
 We offer third-party sound design and programming work for other studios and businesses to ensure enough cashflow to make our games.”

 Networking is a vital part of games development, for pooling talent, finding partners and creating professional links.

 “Bristol Games Hub is a great place to start,” says Opposable Games’ Ben.
 “This is a not-for-profit community which offers help and advice for games developers in the region.
 It also provides office space for over 40 games designers, most of whom are always happy to help out people coming into the industry.

 Nick Dymond: Force of Habit

-“You can join in the Bristol Games Hub Facebook group or mailing list to get up-to-date information about conferences and events in the region, or come along to one of many social events run at the Hub in Stokes Croft.”
+“You can join in the Bristol Games Hub Facebook group to get up-to-date information about conferences and events in the region, or come along to one of many social events run at the Hub in Stokes Croft.”